 What is Tesla Autopilot?

 Autopilot is part safety feature, part James Bond-level car tech.
-It's an add-on package for Tesla vehicles.
 It uses cameras that are strategically placed, allowing the car to do things like keep in the centre of a road lane, change lanes, and be more adaptive while in cruise control.
-The car can even park itself or be summoned.
+At a basic level that will allow adaptive cruise control and steering, while Autopilot Enhanced also allows automatic lane changes, parking and Summon (from the app on your phone).

-The goal of Autopilot, which debuted in 2014, is to eventually lead to autonomous driving.
-Starting in October 2016, every car Tesla produced came with the inherent hardware to use Autopilot (though it starts at $3,000 to activate).
-This is important because this hardware can't be retrofitted to a Tesla.
+The goal of Autopilot is to eventually lead to autonomous driving.
+Starting in October 2016, every car Tesla produced came with the inherent hardware to use Autopilot.
+By 2019 it was standard.

 What are Tesla Superchargers?